From chronic kidney disease management to transplantation, Scripps offers leading-edge care for people with complicated renal disease.

-For patients who are affected by renal vascular disease, or problems with the veins and arteries located in their kidneys, Scripps provides advanced treatment options including minimally-invasive endovascular techniques.
-Our vascular surgeons are trained to recognize and repair even the most complex renal vascular conditions, including renal artery aneurysm, renal artery or vein thrombosis and renal artery stenosis.
+For people with renal vascular disease, or problems with the veins and arteries located in their kidneys, Scripps provides advanced treatment options, including minimally invasive endovascular techniques.
+Our vascular surgeons are trained to recognize and repair even the most complex renal vascular conditions, including renal artery aneurysm, renal artery thrombosis, renal vein thrombosis and renal artery stenosis.

 Scripps vascular surgeons also collaborate with top kidney specialists to manage care for patients with end stage renal disease (kidney failure), who need either a portal created under their skin or a catheter placed in their abdomen prior to starting hemodialysis or peritoneal dialysis.

 Renal vascular disease, also known as renovascular disease, refers to several medical conditions that affect the arteries and veins found in the kidneys.
 It is a type of vascular disease.